Every Granola feature — plus offline SQLite cross-meeting search, attendee timelines, and a MEMO pipeline runner no other Granola tool has.

 API-specific

 - doctor reports cache file not found — Make sure Granola is installed and you’ve opened it at least once.
 Override the path with GRANOLA_CACHE_PATH=/custom/path/cache-v6.json.
+Not needed at all if you use the API path.

 - memo run --since reports duplicate_of — A file with the same title-date-attendees fingerprint already exists in --to.
 Pick a different